SCARI Southern California Archaeological Research Institute

 Hypatia

-Hypatia serves as SCARI's independent peer review system, providing thorough, unbiased evaluation of research papers before publication.
-Running on a separate AI model to ensure independence from the drafting process, Hypatia reviews manuscripts for methodological rigor, citation completeness, argument coherence, and identifies relevant literature that may have been overlooked.
+Hypatia serves as SCARI's internal review system, providing thorough evaluation of research papers before publication.
+Running on a separate AI model to ensure independence from the drafting process, Hypatia reviews manuscripts for methodological soundness, citation completeness, argument coherence, and identifies relevant literature from the archive that may have been overlooked.

 Her reviews are grounded in the same curated archive, ensuring that feedback is evidence-based and specific to the Southern California archaeological context.